What Attracts Spider Crickets?

 Human Activities and Artificial Lighting

 The way we live can inadvertently create ideal habitats for spider crickets.
 Overuse of artificial lighting, especially at night, can attract insects that spider crickets feed on, inadvertently inviting them into our homes.
 Being mindful of outdoor lighting and window coverings can lessen the chances of attracting these pests.
+The table below compares various light types and their attractiveness to insects, helping you choose options that are less appealing to pests:

 Spider Crickets’ Interactions with Other Household Pests